shoppingarena/tpl-min-express/README.md

 - I use pnpm package manager
 - .gitignore file is included
 - I use Pug template engine >> [PUG-TEMPLATE-ENGINE.md](PUG-TEMPLATE-ENGINE.md)
-- I use Consolidate to use React as template engine
+- I do not use yet Consolidate to use React as template engine

 ## <https://datatracker.ietf.org/doc/html/rfc7231> - HTTP Semantics and Content